Responsible JavaScript: Part I

 While devices and the networks they navigate the web on are largely improving, we’re eating those gains as trends suggest.
 We need to use JavaScript responsibly.
 That begins with understanding what we’re building as well as how we’re building it.

-The mindset of “sites” versus “apps”
+The mindset of “sites” versus “apps”#section1

 Nomenclature can be strange in that we sometimes loosely identify things with terms that are inaccurate, yet their meanings are implicitly understood by everyone.
 Sometimes we overload the term “bee” to also mean “wasp”, even though the differences between bees and wasps are substantial.
 Those differences can motivate you to deal with each one differently.
 For instance, we’ll want to destroy a wasp nest, but because bees are highly beneficial and vulnerable insects, we may opt to relocate them.